ethpwn/ethpwn/docs/docs/ethpwn/getting_started.md

 #### Deploying smart contracts

-A contract instance can be retrieved either by deploying a (new) given contract via `ContractMetadata.deploy()`, or by the address of an already deployed contract via `ContractMetadata.get_contract_at()`.
+A contract instance can be retrieved either by deploying a new contract via `ContractMetadata.deploy()`, or by the address of an already deployed contract via `ContractMetadata.get_contract_at()`.

 ```python
 # deploy an instance of ContractA onto the blockchain